Oklahoma solar rebates and incentives: 2025 guide

 A few nuances to keep in mind about Oklahoma net metering:

-Utilities will buy your leftover credits—at a discount: If, at the end of a monthly billing cycle, you have any leftover energy credits that you did not use, the utility company will convert them into a cash credit toward future electricity bills.
-However, they pay you for each credit at “avoided cost rate,” which is well below the retail price they charge per kWh.
+Utilities will buy your leftover credits—at a discount: If your solar panels produce more electricity than you use in a billing cycle, your utility will credit the extra energy at an “avoided cost rate,” which is lower than the retail rate you pay for electricity.
 So it’s like you get half-credit or less for all the extra power you produce in a given month.

 Bill credits roll forward indefinitely: Your dollar-based credits do not expire.
 That means you can apply those credits toward any costs on any future electric bills, including fixed fees like meter connection costs, or any extra grid electricity that you might need to buy when your solar panels don’t cover all your energy use.